Integral-X/prismacv-backend/CONTRIBUTING.md

-# Contributing to Crack CV Backend
+# Contributing to PrismaCV Backend

 This document provides guidelines and information for contributors.